7.2. Setting up the Environment¶

 Use the following command to download and execute a shell script that retrieves the starter code for this tutorial and places it into a subdirectory called

-:curl -s -L https://raw.githubusercontent.com/cs1302uga/cs1302-tutorials/master/inheritance/setup.sh | bash
+cs1302-inheritance:curl -s -L https://raw.githubusercontent.com/cs1302uga/cs1302-tutorials/master/inheritance/setup.sh | bash

 Change into the

-directory that was just created and look around.
-There are two separate folders pertaining to the two examples we will work through in this chapter (animal
+cs1302-inheritancedirectory that was just created and look around.
+There are two separate folders pertaining to the two examples we will work through in this chapter (animalandperson).
+Take a minute to run thetreecommand on each of these subdirectories and notice that each one has a separatesrcfolder containing the source code for that example.
+You can also runtreeon both subdirectories to see their contents simultaneously using this command:tree person animal

 You should see output similar to the following: